- Gartner operates more like a fashion magazine than a true IT analytics firm.

 - The American Petroleum Institute claims to be a research entity, but they are a well-known front organization for large petroleum companies.
 No big surprise, the API denies global warming, something that 97% of climatologists agree is real.

 - Large pharmaceutical companies justify enormous profits by their research and claim to be research entities.
 However, the truth is that pharmaceutical companies do very little research.
-They primarily review research performed by universities, much of it funded by the NIH (the federal government).
+They primarily review universities’ research, much of it funded by the NIH (the federal government).
 Then they put the chemical compounds that they find most promising (a process called assaying) through clinical trials, which they go about in an unscientific way.
-They don’t care much if the chemical compound is effective; they are maximizing profits to get the most drugs through the FDA as possible.
+They don’t care much if the chemical compound is effective; they maximize profits to get the most drugs through the FDA as possible.
 So they do not publish the studies that show no benefit of the chemical compound tested.
-If the pharmaceutical companies admitted that they are marketing entities, that they live off of the scientific work of taxpayers and that they falsify clinical trials, they would be regulated.
+If the pharmaceutical companies admitted that they are marketing entities, that they live off of taxpayers’ scientific work, and that they falsify clinical trials, they would be regulated.
 The money train would be much smaller.
 So instead of the truth, they say they pretend to be research-focused.

 Gartner has stated that is publishing and advice are merely its opinions.
 It reported this in the case brought by ZL Technologies, who were suing them for essentially using a rigged system and pretending that the Gartner ombudsman provided remediation when in fact, they did nothing when ZL Technologies brought the issue to Gartner.

 So there you have it.
 Gartner states that it does not perform research, but of course, they admit this only in certain circumstances.
 Conversely, Gartner’s website does not indicate this, and when you speak to people from Gartner, all you hear about is how strong their research is, and Gartner’s website is filled with puffery about how much they do research.
 But when challenged in court, they walk away from all of those contentions and declare they are just offering “opinions.”